the-incluseum/anti-oppressive-spaces/checklist-organizational.md

   - Provide/Participate in professional development related to skill building around empathy, difference and creating safe spaces (i.e. anti-racism, anti-oppression, social justice focus)
-     - Sub-Group of Staff Development Work if Applicable: White Privilege Do you have a space for white people to work out their questions, concerns and build their understanding of concepts like white privilege together?
+     - White Privilege Sub-Group if Applicable:
+      Do you have a space for white people to work out their questions, concerns and build their understanding of concepts like white privilege together?
 A space such as this can insure support for white people in becoming allies, while